Tayseer Allouni: Life

+Allouni was indicted in Spanish court in September of 2003 along with 34 other suspected terror operatives, including Osama bin Laden, by Spanish Judge Baltasar Garzon, who was investigating suspected al Qaeda activity in Spain.

 After the US bombing of the Al Jazeera office in Kabul, he returned to Doha, Qatar, to continue his work for Al Jazeera as a newsroom journalist.
 During the Iraq War in 2003, he went to Baghdad and covered the US-led invasion.